numair1/causality-black-box/README.md

 - HydraNet_data: Directory containing two sub-directories, train_data and val_data, and each of these contains images used to train HydraNet.
 The images contain the following shapes - horizontal bar, vertical bar, circle and triangle, and each of these is generated using an independent unbiased coin flip.
 - train_net.ipynb: This is a jupyter notebook that uses the above training data to train HydraNet and save the trained model as HydraNet.pth.
+- simulate.py: File that generates the training and validation datasets to train the HydraNet model.

 ### Full Black Box Model Files